 Would you want to be rich if it cost you your children and your health?
-Would you take the car if it cost you your sobriety or yourself respect?
+Would you take the car if it cost you your sobriety or your self-respect?
 Will you pick the great sex if it cost you ever having a partner that loves you?

 I can’t tell you what you should pick; it is your life after all.
-What we do find when we limit people to one thing, most often that item they pick is an intangible like family, self-respect, freedom or their spiritual faith.
+What we do find when we limit people to one thing, most often that item they pick is an intangible like family, self-respect, freedom, or their spiritual faith.
 If you grew up in poverty then having enough money may have another significance to you.
 Money is not the same thing as freedom from financial worry.

 Finding happiness is like chasing a dog in the park.
 No matter how hard it is to catch that dog, if when you get him, he isn’t your dog, you will be disappointed.

-At this point some of you will be complaining.
+At this point, some of you will be complaining.
 I made you choose between your family and your self-respect.
 How can you choose between happiness and sobriety?
 Do you really have to choose between someone who loves you and great sex?
 Don’t happiness and spiritual faith go together?

-Yes plenty of the time you can have two or three of these things.
+Yes, plenty of the time you can have two or three of these things.
 But sometimes you have to make a choice.
 You may have to choose between your partner, your family or your sobriety.
 You may need to choose between your self-respect and family.
 So if you had to choose, how you make that decision would really matter.

-But let’s make it easier on you.
+But let’s make it easier for you.
 Pick a second choice of things that really matter to you.
 What would go on your list in the second spot?
 Did that new car slip in right after your family?

-Lastly pick a third thing.
+Lastly, pick a third thing.
 Now you have a list of three things that are really important to you.
 Happiness for you will involve efforts to improve these three areas of your life.
 This third choice might well be a more selfish or materialist choice than the first two.
 That is OK.
 As long as you set your priorities you will know how to make decisions when it comes to that.

 Now that you have a list of the three things that most matter to you, this should guide your search for happiness.
 Make sure all the things you do this year to increase your happiness are consistent with these values.
 Keep looking at these values, happiness will be found near them.